vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 settled by, 67.

-Hayagriva, as avatāra of Viṣnu, 720.
+Hayagriva, as avatāra of Viṣṇu, 720.
 Gulma, moaning of, 68.

 Heinrich, Rev. J. O., 179n.
 Gunadharma, moaning of, 3.